AdityaCoppisetti/robotic-arm/journal.md

 okay so i now have to build the pcb and then i have to design a stand or like smth for it because i dont want just the plain pcb on the desk

+i also added a dc jack in the schematic